mantis8/IT8951/documentation/IT8951/writeImage.md

 Status writeImage(const uint32_t imageBufferAddress, const std::span<uint16_t> image, const uint16_t xCoordinate, const uint16_t yCoordinate, const uint16_t width, const uint16_t height);
 ```

 Writes the image to the buffer of the IT8951.
 To display the buffer, use the member function [display](display.md).
-The image in one dimensional form translates as follows to the display:

-// TODO  graphic

 ## Parameters